 i write creatively to explore the meaning behind experiences we share.

 Mimi Zieman has treated frozen limbs on the highest mountain, delivered triplets near the deepest ocean trench, tap danced through Broadway studios, and has been a suburban mom of three – all experiences that have prepared her for new challenges.
-Her latest is writing a memoir about her unlikely journey from New York City girl to the doctor on an Everest expedition in the remote wilds of Tibet.
+Her latest is writing a memoir, Tap Dancing on Everest, about the risks we take to become our truest selves.

 Far from her New York City roots, home base is Atlanta, with no high mountain or deep ocean in sight, where she doesn’t eat grits, biscuits, or collards, and must navigate ten lane highways.
 But she’s grown to love Southern hospitality, her community of friends, and the canopy of trees which keeps her grounded.

 More Advanced Praise for Tap Dancing on Everest